daniellefranca96/reflective-chain-of-thoughts/README.md

   - [x] Claude
   - [ ] LLAMA
   - [x] MPT
   - [x] Sabia
   - [ ] Falcon
   - [x] Create Autonomous Version
   - [X] Create prompt optional parameters: max number of loops and resources avaliable.
+  - [X] Create RCTO autonomous agent applying the prompt

+## RCoT Agent

+`rcto-agent` is a LangChain agent that implements the Reflective Chain Of Thoughts prompt.
+LangChain facilitates building applications with Large Language Models (LLMs) through composability.
+With `rcto-agent`, users can seamlessly integrate the power of RCoT into their LangChain applications.

+### Example Notebooks

+To get started with `rcto-agent`, check out the example notebooks provided in the `examples` folder.
+These notebooks demonstrate how to use the agent in:
+- Zero-shot scenarios
+- One-shot scenarios
+- Few-shot scenarios

+For more information about LangChain, visit [LangChain's official documentation](https://github.com/hwchase17/langchain).

+### Running the RCoT Agent

+To run the `rcto-agent`, follow these steps:

+1. Clone the `reflective-chain-of-thoughts` repository.
+2. Navigate to the `rcto-agent` directory.
+3. Install the dependencies on requirements.txt
+4. Navigate to the `examples` directory.
+5. Execute the Jupyter notebook of your choice (e.g., zero-shot, one-shot, few-shot scenarios).

+Ensure you have all the necessary dependencies installed and that you're using an environment compatible with Jupyter notebooks.

 ## Feedback & Contribution
 Any feedback or contribution to improve the method is welcome.